 Our guarantee will ensure each qualifying student has:

-- Guaranteed help towards uniform, revision materials and necessary equipment.
+- Guaranteed help towards revision materials and necessary equipment.

 - Guaranteed access to a Careers Advisor for advice and guidance.